-The Vette Set Gazette is a monthly publication of The Vette Set, Inc., sponsored by Win Chevrolet, 2201 E. 223rd Street, Carson, CA 90810.
+The Vette Set Gazette is a monthly publication of The Vette Set, Inc.

-Articles from members are always welcome, and are to be submitted to the Newsletter Editor by 6:00pm Sunday following the General Meeting.
-These meetings are held on the first Thursday of each month at 7:00pm at Win Chevrolet.
+Articles from members are always welcome, and are to be submitted to the Newsletter Editor by 6:00pm Sunday, following the general monthly meeting.

 Guests are always welcome to attend any Vette Set event.

 at the Run to the Collector Car Vault in Santa Paula

 3.Ambassador Chris Donlou , 310 245 9653, email@example.com

 Chevrolet trademark(s) used with the written permission of General Motors